Open-LinaOS-Foundation/LinaOS/Documentation/kbuild/llvm.rst

 .. _kbuild_llvm:

 ==============================
-Building Linux with Clang/LLVM
+Building LinaOS with Clang/LLVM
 ==============================

-This document covers how to build the Linux kernel with Clang and LLVM utilities.
+This document covers how to build the LinaOS kernel with Clang and LLVM utilities.

 About
 -----

-The Linux kernel has always traditionally been compiled with GNU toolchains such as GCC and binutils.
+The LinaOS kernel has always traditionally been compiled with GNU toolchains such as GCC and binutils.
 Ongoing work has allowed for `Clang
 <https://clang.llvm.org/>`_ and `LLVM <https://llvm.org/>`_ utilities to be
 used as viable substitutes.
 Distributions such as `Android